qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 Figure 4.4 Histogram of cover value for species POPR.

-After fitting a regression model with averaged cover value per block as response variable and treatment factor as explanatory variable, we obtain a p-value of 0.00984 for biosolids treatment.
+After fitting a regression model with averaged cover value per block as a response variable and treatment factor as an explanatory variable, we obtain a p-value of 0.00984 for biosolids treatment.
 With a p-value smaller than 0.01, we find strong evidence to reject the null hypothesis that biosolids and control produce indifferent cover values.
 When